 - Relationships and family

 - Employment contracts and employment history

 - Tax File Numbers

 - Details of your financial circumstances, including bank account details, your assets and liabilities (both actual and potential), income, expenditure, insurance cover and superannuation

 - Health information (for some types of insurance cover)

 In some instances, it may be necessary to collect personal, sensitive and special categories of information from clients that relates to their employees, members, customers, third parties, their spouse and dependants to provide professional services.
-In those circumstances we rely on clients to only provide us with information that they have handled in accordance with the Privacy Act, including obtaining any necessary consent for Charltons Pty Ltd to collect, use and disclose that information.
+In those circumstances we rely on clients to only provide us with information that they have handled in accordance with the Privacy Act, including obtaining any necessary consent for Charltons Accountants Pty Limited to collect, use and disclose that information.

 Some of the personal information we collect is ‘sensitive information’ as defined by the Privacy Act.
 Sensitive information includes health information, information about your race, ethnic origin, political opinion, religion, trade union or other professional or trade association membership, sexual preference(s) and criminal record.
 We will only collect this information as permitted under the Privacy Act.